raspberrypilearning/fart-detector/worksheet.md

 ## Write code to calibrate the ladder

-As noted above, we need to calibrate the ladder to bring the output voltage of the air quality sensor down to just below the threshold of the trigger pin, so that it reads LOW.
+We need to calibrate the ladder to bring the output voltage of the air quality sensor down to just below the threshold of the trigger pin, so that it reads LOW.
 That way, any increase in output voltage caused by a fart will tip the trigger from LOW into HIGH, which we can easily detect in code.

-Let's continue editing our program.
 Enter the following command:

 ```bash
 nano farts.py